Rock 'n' Roll (John Lennon album): Recording

 Lennon initially teamed up with producer Phil Spector to record the album, letting Spector have full control.
-Spector chose some of the songs, booked the studio, and the musicians.
-When news got around that Lennon was in Hollywood making a record, every musician there wanted to be part of the sessions.
+Spector chose some of the songs, and booked the studio and the musicians.
+When news got around that Lennon was in Hollywood making a record, many musicians working in the city wanted to be involved.
 In mid-October 1973, sessions were booked at A&M Studios, with many of them having over 30 musicians, but the sessions quickly fell into disarray—fueled by alcohol.
 Spector once showed up dressed in a surgeon's outfit and shot a gun in the ceiling of the studio, hurting Lennon's ears.
 On another occasion, a bottle of whiskey had spilled on the A&M Studio's mixing console causing future sessions to be banned from the facility.
 Unknown to Lennon, each night Spector would remove the master tapes from the studio, and move them to his house.
 Spector then disappeared with the session tapes and would not be heard from for several months.
 Spector made one cryptic call to Lennon, claiming to have the "John Dean tapes" from the recent Watergate scandal; Lennon deduced that Spector meant he had the album's master tapes.
 When a car accident on 31 March 1974 left Spector in a coma, the project was put on indefinite hold.
 In mid-1974, Lennon returned to New York with Pang and began writing and recording a new album of original material, Walls and Bridges.
 Shortly before these sessions began, Al Coury, then-head of A&R/promotion for Capitol Records retrieved the Spector tapes.
 Not wanting to break stride, Lennon shelved the tapes and completed work on Walls and Bridges.